HangfireIO/Hangfire.io/_drafts/article.md

 What we can do to stop calls to the `Thread.Sleep` method?
 We can wait till the end of the loop, we can press <kbd>Enter</kbd> to and we can kill the process.
 Hangfire guarantees *at least once* processing, but what does this mean?
 Let's start with the worst case.

-**What happens when I kill Hangfire Server process?**
+### Ungraceful Shutdown

-I.e. ungraceful shutdown
+> What happens when I kill Hangfire Server process?

 We are expecting that Hangfire will start processing again after ungraceful termination of our Hangfire Server, so we want a job to be re-queued.
 But let's be honest – Hangfire is unable to re-queue a job on a process termination, we can't call any additional code in this case.